dougfrey/Julia-tutorials-for-ChEs/Part 3: Solving Nonlinear Algebraic Equations/1_Solvers_Used.md

-##  Specifications for the main numerical algorithms used in this tutorial part.
+##  Specifications for the main numerical algorithms used in this tutorial section.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;All the algorithms below have changeable linear subprogram solvers, options for Jacobian calculations, and other adjustable features.